-- The Head of Certification will provide the appellant with progress reports in addition to the result of the appeal.
+- The non-Executive Speeki Director will provide the appellant with progress reports in addition to the result of the appeal.

 - The Lead Auditor sends their report to the Head of Certification who communicates the decision to the appellant.

-- The final decision is taken by a member of the Certification Committee if they have not been involved in the appeals process in question.
-If a certification committee review has already occurred, then the final decision will be taken by a board member of Speeki Pte.
-In both instances the final decision will be taken in consultation with the designated Lead Auditor as part of the ad hoc Appeals Board.
+- The final decision is taken by the non-Executive Speeki Director or a member of the Certification Committee if they have not been involved in the appeals process in question.
+If a certification committee review has already occurred, then the final decision will be taken by the non-Executive Speeki Director.
+In both instances the final decision will be taken in consultation with the designated Lead Auditor.

 - No further appeal is possible following an appeal decision.